Tom Melhuish 8 min read

 Dynamic IP addresses make it easier for individuals to maintain their privacy online.
 By using a different IP address each time they connect to the internet, they can avoid being tracked by websites and online advertisers.

 Dynamic IP addresses offer several benefits over static IP addresses.
-They are cost-effective, simplify network administration, and provide enhanced privacy and security.
-Therefore, using dynamic IP addresses is worth considering for your next business broadband deal.
+They are cost-effective, simplify network administration, and provide enhanced privacy and cyber security.
+Therefore, using dynamic IP addresses is worth considering when comparing business broadband deals.

 Disadvantages of Dynamic IP Addresses